Jamroszczyk/agentic_game/README.md

 - ESC: Quit the game
 - F: Toggle fixed/following camera
 - Close the window to exit the game

+## NPC Behavior

+The NPCs in the game exhibit the following behaviors:

+1. **Wandering**: By default, NPCs wander randomly around the world.
+When an NPC has a follower, it will mostly stand still to allow for interaction.

+2. **Following**: NPCs may decide to follow other NPCs, with a 10% chance of initiating following behavior when they detect another NPC.
+They will only form groups of two at most.
+If two NPCs are already in a group, no third NPC will join them.

+3. **Talking**: When two NPCs form a group, they enter a talking state where they:
+   - Face each other and maintain a comfortable distance
+   - Stop wandering and focus on the conversation
+   - Exchange a simple greeting dialog with speech bubbles
+   - The leader says "Hi" and the follower responds with "Hello"
+   - After the conversation, the leader returns to wandering and the follower continues following

+4. **Fleeing**: NPCs will flee from the player when they detect them nearby.

+## Speech Bubbles

+When NPCs talk, speech bubbles appear above their heads with:
+- White background with rounded corners
+- Black border
+- Dark gray text
+- A small triangle pointing to the speaking NPC

 ## Adding New Entities